arnaudgallou/BIO-Rmodule/Rmodule.md

 <a name="variables" />

 ## Variables
 Variables provide a storage space to R objects.
-You can store in a variable a vector, function, list, data frame, matrix, chunck of code... well pretty much anything, including another variable.
+You can store all kind of data in a variable, including a chunck of code or another variable.

 To assign a name to your object, use the assignment operator `<-` (keyboard shorcut: `Alt+-` (Windows & Linux) or	`Option+-` (Mac)).